jonthorell/QuizGame/README.md

     ![no-javascript](https://github.com/jonthorell/QuizGame/blob/main/assets/images/readme-files/strange-look-w-no-javascript.PNG?raw=true)

     The 0 are altered by javascript so without javascript enabled, it looks ugly.
 Fixed by doing a redirect to no-javascript.html when the browser detects javascript is not available.
 7. JSHint detected some errors in the code.
-The browsers ran the code just fine anyway though,
+The browsers ran the code just fine anyway though.

 # Remaining bugs